 You need to be confident, polite, and on-point whether it’s communication with the other side’s attorneys, the judge, or anyone else involved in the case.
 It’s unfortunate, but perception can and will trump reality in the courtroom, so put your best foot forward.

 At Ring Jimenez in Albuquerque, we will work with you to ensure your case is handled with the care it deserves.
-If you are ready to take the next step in finding resolution for your case, give Ring Jimenez a call today!
+If you are ready to take the next step in finding resolution for your case, call our Albuquerque personal injury lawyers at Ring Jimenez a call today!